MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md

 If you are using HAXM on a Windows PC, HAXM will not work unless virtualization technology (Intel VT-x) is enabled in the BIOS.
-If VT-x is disabled, you will get an error similiar to the following when you attempt to start the Android SDK Emulator:
+If VT-x is disabled, you will get an error similiar to the following when you attempt to start the Google Android Emulator:

 **This computer meets the requirements for HAXM, but Intel Virtualization Technology (VT-x) is not turned on.**